-Provision for current tax has been made @ 40% as prescribed in the Finance Act, 2016 of the profit made by the Bank considering major taxable allowances and disallowances.

-Deferred tax is calculated on the taxable/deductible temporary differences between tax base amount and carrying amount of assets and liabilities as required by Bangladesh Accounting Standard (BAS)-12 "Income

-Deferred tax normally results in a liability being recognized within the Statement of Financial Position.
+Taxation 3.09 a) Current tax Provision for current tax has been made @ 40% as prescribed in the Finance Act, 2017 of the profit made by the Bank considering major taxable allowances and disallowances. b) Deferred tax Deferred tax is calculated on the taxable/deductible temporary differences between tax base amount and carrying amount of assets and liabilities as required by Bangladesh Accounting Standard (BAS)-12 "Income Deferred tax normally results in a liability being recognized within the Statement of Financial Position.
 Deferred tax is recognized on differences between the carrying amounts of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable profit, and are accounted for using the balance sheet liability method.
 Deferred tax liabilities are generally recognized for all taxable temporary differences and deferred tax assets are recognized to the extent that it is probable that taxable profits will be available against which deductible temporary differences, unused tax losses or unused tax credits can be utilized.
 Such assets and liabilities are not recognized if the temporary difference arises from goodwill or from the initial recognition (other than in a business combination) of other assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
-Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when they relate to income taxes levied by the same taxation authority and the company intends to settle its current tax assets and liabilities on a net basis.
+Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when they relate to income taxes levied by the same taxation authority and the company 3.10 Provision for nostro accounts As per instruction contained in the circular letter no. FEPD (FEMO)/01/2005-677 dated September 13, 2005 issued by Foreign Exchange Policy Department of Bangladesh Bank, Bank are required to make provision regarding the un-reconciled debit balance of nostro account over more than 3 months as on the reporting date in these financials.
+Since there is no un-reconciled entries which are outstanding more than 3 months.
+As such, the Bank does not require to make provision.
+The retirement benefits accrued for the employees of the Bank during reporting period have been accounted The Bank operates an Employees Welfare Fund and it is operated by a separate Board of Trustees and a for in accordance with the provisions of BAS-19 "Employees Benefit".